iROCKER Cruiser Ultra Inflatable Paddleboard

 - Construction Quality: 9.8/10

-Being the widest, most stable of the bunch, the Cruiser Ultra is not going to be a rocket on the water.
+Being the widest, most stable of the bunch, we did not expect the Cruiser Ultra to be a rocket on the water.

 That being said, we definitely did notice a speed increase when compared to the iROCKER’s original Cruiser 10’6.
-Again, we think the small decrease in width on the Cruiser Ultra is coming into play here, but we’d also credit the Cruiser Ultra’s lighter build (21 lbs vs the original’s 25 lbs) in making the Cruiser Ultra a bit quicker off the jump.
-Another contributor is likely a new twin fin set-up, as it does improve the Cruiser Ultra’s tracking compared to the non-compact version.
+We credit the Cruiser Ultra’s lighter build (21 lbs vs the original’s 25 lbs) in making the Cruiser Ultra a bit quicker off the jump.
+Another contributor is likely a new twin fin set-up, as it does improve the Cruiser Ultra’s tracking compared to the non-compact version and in theory could reduce some drag going from 3 fins to 2.

 As with every SUP in the Ultra series the Cruiser Ultra’s tracking has been notably improved from the original, non-compact Cruiser 10’6.

 Tracking is the main area where the newly added 9” twin fin set-up plays a fairly large role.
 They seem to grip a lot more water than the 2+1 fin set-up, and make the SUP hold a straight line more naturally, even if your form is not 100% honed in.
 Though it is important to note here that tracking and maneuverability (which we’ll discuss below) typically end up being trade-offs, so a SUP with really great tracking won’t often be exceptionally maneuverable and vice versa.
-However, we haven’t noticed the trade-off to be super dramatic on the Ultra series’ SUPs that are under 11’ in length.
+However, we haven’t noticed that trade-off to be super dramatic on the Ultra Cruiser 2.0.

 I also want to note that because the Cruiser Ultra is the widest of the series, it doesn’t display quite the same level of tracking as the narrower Ultra SUPs, but it’s a pretty marginal difference.
 Realistically, we were only able to notice it because we count how often we need to switch sides during testing, and the Cruiser Ultra required just 1-2 more switches than the other Ultra boards.